mb243/exifsort/README.md

 First, this should be run in the top-most directory of wherever your pictures are stored.
 If you have pictures/foldername/somepics/ and pictures/anotherfolder/morepics, run it from your pictures/ directory.

+This script requires ImageMagick.

 There are quite a few opportunities to improve this script -- and some cautionary notes as well -- marked within the script with FIXME tags.
-I'm already finished sorting my images, but anyone is welcome to contribute suggestions and improvements, which I'll look into incorporating the next time I'm using this.
+This script should be considered unmaintained, and I generally won't be updating it with any major changes, though pull requests are welcome.

 Usage: Copy the script into a file, editing options where appropriate, and save it.
 Make it executable and run it from the command line or window, from the directory where your pictures are stored.
 No command-line arguments.
 Back up your stuff first :)